Job Applicant Privacy Notice (GDPR)

 Where this is the case we will take steps to make sure the right security measures are taken so that your privacy rights continue to be protected as outlined in this policy.

-If your application for employment is unsuccessful, the organisation will hold your data on file for [6 months] after the end of the relevant recruitment process.
-If you agree to allow the organisation to keep your personal data on file, the organisations will hold your data on file for a further 12 months for consideration for future employment opportunities.
+If your application for employment is unsuccessful, the firm will hold your data on file for [6 months] after the end of the relevant recruitment process.
+If you agree to allow the firm to keep your personal data on file, the firm will hold your data on file for a further 12 months for consideration for future employment opportunities.
 At the end of that period [or once you withdraw your consent], your data is deleted or destroyed.

 If your application for employment is successful, personal data gathered during the recruitment process will be transferred to your personnel file and retained during your employment.
 The periods for which your data will be held will be provided to you in a new privacy notice.